 Example of using subsidised hours for a child care provider charging a daily fee

 Tom is eligible for 24 hours of subsidised child care per fortnight for his child, Liam.
 His child care provider charges a daily fee for a 12 hour session.
 If Tom sends Liam for 7 hours each day, his provider will still charge him for 12 hours.
 This means we’ll subsidise 2 days of child care per fortnight.
-Once he exceeds the 24 hours we won’t subsidise any extra hours.
+Once he exceeds the 24 hours Tom will need to pay full fees.

 Example of using subsidised hours for a child care provider charging an hourly fee

 Trish is eligible for 24 hours of subsidised care per fortnight for her child, Jack.
 Her child care provider charges an hourly fee.
 This means her provider charges her for the hours Jack is in care.
-If Trish sends Jack for 4 hours 1 day, she’ll still have another 20 hours she can use.
+If Trish sends Jack for 4 hours one day, she’ll still have another 20 hours she can use.
 She can use this across a number of days in the fortnight.
-Once she exceeds the 24 hours we won’t subsidise any extra hours.
+Once she exceeds the 24 hours Trish will need to pay full fees.

 Example of using subsidised hours for an early education program